 Take A Day Trip to Boulder

-Head directly for Pearl Street Mall.
-It’s the number one place to visit in Boulder.
-Pearl Street is a long stretch of pedestrian walkway lined with shops, restaurants, and bars.
+Head directly to Pearl Street Mall once you’re in Boulder.
+It’s the number one place to visit!
+Pearl Street is a long pedestrian thoroughfare lined with shops, restaurants, and bars.

 Only an hour and a half outside of downtown Denver, there are several majestic sights you can plan to see in a single day trip.

 Rocky Mountain National Park is hugely popular.
 Navigate some epic trails to take in the dramatic landscapes here.
 The trails are just outside the dreamy vacation town of Estes Park, which serves as the base town for hikers.

 Simply driving around Lake Estes is an experience in itself.
 You might even spot some wild elk on the side of the road!
 Definitely an authentic Colorado experience.